fiquu/slseed-web-app/README.md

 # @fiquu/slseed-web-app

-Serveless Seed Web App project with [Vue](https://vuejs.org), [Fomantic UI](https://fomantic-ui.com), automated setup and deploy with many other goodies.
+Serveless Seed Web App project with [Vue](https://vuejs.org), [Fomantic UI](https://fomantic-ui.com), [AWS Amplify](https://aws.amazon.com/amplify/), automated setup and deploy with [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon CloudFront](https://aws.amazon.com/cloudfront/) and some other goodies.

 ## Description

-This project aims to provide a template with sensible defaults and structure, using a set of technologies that ease development and improve usability with a strong focus on providing a great end-user experience.
+This project aims to provide a template with sensible defaults and structure, using a set of technologies that ease development and improve usability with a strong focus on providing a secure and great end-user experience.

-This seed or boilerplate does not ties you to any particular stack or backend, it just provides a comprehensive structure that you can use to connect to any endpoint you choose to as you can easily replace the default Amplify Auth and API Client with any other module you choose to.
+This seed or boilerplate does not ties you to any particular stack or backend, it just provides a comprehensive structure that you can use to connect to any endpoint you choose to as you can easily replace the default AWS Amplify Auth and API Client with any other module of your choosing (e.g., [Axios](https://github.com/axios/axios), [Vue Apollo Client](https://hasura.io/learn/graphql/vue/apollo-client/)).
 Adding or removing plugins is just as easy.

-You may find the folders are self-explanatory and everythings is where it's supposed to be.
+The folder structure is intended for scalability into even very large applications in an intuitive and predictable way.

 ## Technologies